 A set of *announce* and *discuss* listservs has been created for each of the Computing Sciences majors.

-Faculty use the *announce* listserv to communicate important information relative to the Computer Science (BS and MS respectively), Information Security, Information Technology, Management Information Sciences, and Web Development majors.
+Faculty use the *announce* listserv to communicate important information relative to the Computer Science (BS and MS respectively), Cyber Security, Information Technology, Information Systems, and Web Development majors.
 The *announce* listserv postings are sent to all students in the given major.
 All students in the major are automatically subscribed.
 We use this list prudently to avoid creating mailbox clutter.

 A *discuss* listserv for each of the majors is also available through which we distribute information about such matters as job opportunities, internship opportunities, external scholarships, and items of more general interest (e.g., a talk or presentation that may be of interest to some).
 The *discuss* listserv is also available for postings from students on topics that may be of interest to others within the major.
 That is, you may send postings you think are relevant to your fellow majors, and we encourage you to do that.